 An opportunity for university faculty and teacher educators to study elementary instruction focused on mathematics within the Common Core State Standards.
 During the class, participants will observe with a particular focus on the mathematics, including connections between the problems that students are being aked to solve and the ways in which they are supported by the teacher to develop these connections.
 Participants will also examine other records such as lesson plans and student notebooks.

 The EML provides an unusual opportunity to experience the complexity of teaching.
 This instance of public teaching may be of interest to a wide range of educators, policymakers, education advocates, or journalists.
 We have reserved a limited number of seats for observers to attend the laboratory class each week.
 The fee for observation only participants is $400 per week.
-Registration will be available on May 1, 2017.
+Registration will be available soon.

 Fees for attending the Elementary Mathematics Laboratory include: